 For art lovers, the Croatian Museum of Naive Art is another museum in Zagreb and it’s the first museum to display this kind of art.
 Simply put, naive artists are those who are self taught or didn’t go to any form of art school.
 It started out as showcasing art of the working class and was founded as the Peasant Art Gallery but in response to criticism has since been renamed as the Museum of Naive Art.

-Zlatni Rat Beach is widely regarded as one of the most beautiful in the world, and is one of the reasons people are book more and more Croatia beach holidays each year.
+Zlatni Rat Beach is widely regarded as one of the most beautiful in the world, and is certainly one of the biggest attractions for holidays in Croatia.
 It’s an odd-looking stretch of beach, sometimes referred to as the ‘Golden Cape’ or ‘Golden Horn’, as, from above, the white pebbles are V-shaped and cut by a similarly-shaped grove of trees.
 The shape changes, however, based on the tide.
 Back into the trees, you’ll find the remnants of a Roman ‘villa rustica’, a large countryside estate leftover from ancient times.